EricDriussi/host-your-own/README.md

 # Host your stuff

-> Ansible script to self-host a bunch of services on your VPS in one go.
+> Ansible script to self-host a bunch of services on your VPS.

 An Ansible playbook that sets up: